tian1989/portfolio/README.md

 Designed by <a href="http://linkedin.com/in/tian-elijah-26b65256">Tian Elijah</a> The
 <a href="https://postimg.cc/gallery/zH5d0v8">Working Agreement</a>

- **Feel free to click 'The Working Agreement' link if you have an idea that you want designing.**
+ **Feel free to click 'The Working Agreement link' above if you have an idea that you want designing.**

 * **1 Proposal fee £40**
 * **1 Round of Revision £20**